Skip to content

 /commit <message>

-Use /commit inside bytemind chat when you want ByteMind to save the current workspace changes as a local Git commit.
+Use /commit inside a bytemind session when you want ByteMind to save the current workspace changes as a local Git commit.

 text